 If after fine-tuning your on-page SEO you are still disappointed with where your website is ranking, you should investigate other website ranking factors which independent research has indicated Google considers very important.
 These factors include: site architecture, domain security (i.e. is your website https), number of websites backlinking to your website, content quality and structure, and page loading speed.

 Need assistance with your keyword audit?
-Tap-In Marketing can help.
+Contact Mike Friskney at Tap-In Marketing.

 Photo Credit: Thomas Hawk